dorelljames/sanity-plugin-netlify-deploy-status-badge/README.md

 ## Todos

+- [ ] Handle site 404 on App
-[ ] Support for using personal tokens to authenticate.
+- [ ] Support for using personal tokens to authenticate.

 ## License